 A minimum master’s GPA of 3.5 on a 4.0 scale, or equivalent, is normally required for admission.
-The GRE (general section) is required of all applicants.
-All international students must also achieve a minimum TOEFL score of 550 for the paper-based exam. or a minimum score of 6.5 with no sub-score lower than 6.0 for the IELTS exam.
+The GRE (general section) is required of all applicants with a minimum 155 in the quantitative section.
+All international students must also achieve a minimum TOEFL score of 79 for the Internet-based exam, 213 for the computer-based exam, 550 for the paper-based exam. or a minimum score of 6.5 with no sub-score lower than 6.0 for the IELTS exam.

 The department on an individual basis approves specific degree requirements and dissertation topics.
 Student must attain a minimum overall GPA of 3.0.
 Candidates must conduct independent original research in a specific area of Civil /Environmental engineering.
 Candidates must select an advisor willing to supervise dissertation work.
 In general, a minimum of 36 credits of CE 790/EnE 790 Doctoral Dissertation and research are required.
 These 36 credits should be completed before submission of the final dissertation document, students must register for a minimum of 3 credits of CE 790/EnE 790 until the dissertation has been submitted and accepted.
 In addition, at least 24 credits of course work beyond the master’s degree are required, of which a minimum of 12 credits must be in the major field of interest, a minimum of 6 credits in another discipline within the Civil and Environmental Engineering Department, and a minimum of 6 credits in a minor field of interest.